TinySkillet/Notes/Linux File System.md

 > [!NOTE] Example
 > If you are writing a document in a word processor, it will regularly save a temporary copy of what you have written here.
 So that if the application crashes, it can look here to see if there is a recent saved copy that you can recover.

 This folder is usually emptied when you reboot the system.
-On occassion you may find some files or directories remain there because the system can't delete them.
+On occasion you may find some files or directories that remain and stuck there because the system can't delete them.
+This is fine unless there are hundreds of file or are taking a lot of space.
+In that case you can login as the root user and manually delete them.

+#### 14. usr
+**usr** stands for 'Unix System Resource'.

+This is the user application space where applications will be installed that are used by the user.
+As oppose to the bin directory used by the system and admin to perform maintenance.
+Any applications installed here are considered non-essential for basic system operations.

+#### 15. var
+ It contains files and directories that are expected to grow in size.

+> [!NOTE] Example
+> /var/crash